Art

 Pre-requisites: ART 103 or ART 105 or ART 201 or ART 203 or DESN 216, or permission of instructor.

-This course explores the use of digital media in the creation of studio art.
+Explores the use of digital media in the creation of studio art.
 Methods of vector and raster imagery is the focus along with an introduction to 2D animation techniques.
-Topics within the field of digital art will be introduced and discussed.
+Topics within the field of digital art are introduced and discussed.
 Skills from this course can be applied to a number of artistic interests—both creative and practical.

-This course provides an introduction to the techniques, process and language of digital photography and digital image making.
-Students will learn the process from capture through output and engage in discussions about the conceptual and ethical issues of this media.
-Emphasis will be put on creative expression and the artistic application of digital media.
+Provides an introduction to the techniques, process, and language of digital photography and digital image making.
+Students learn the process from capture through output and engage in discussions about the conceptual and ethical issues of this media.
+Emphasis is put on creative expression and the artistic application of digital media.
+Companion course to ART 305L.

-This course serves as an introduction to the rich tradition of analog photography.
-Using film cameras and the black-and-white darkroom students will learn the skills necessary to photograph, develop and print their own images.
-Instruction will include technique, but also a primer the history and theory of the photographic image.
-Emphasis will be put on creative expression and the artistic application of black-and-white photography.
+Serves as an introduction to the rich tradition of analog photography.
+Using film cameras and the black-and-white darkroom students learn the skills necessary to photograph, develop, and print their own images.
+Instruction includes technique, but also a primer, the history, and theory of the photographic image.
+Emphasis is put on creative expression and the artistic application of black-and-white photography.
+Companion course to ART 308L.

 ART 312.
 ART ACROSS TIME: PREHISTORY TO 17TH CENTURY.
 5 Credits.